zhizdev/mvdfusion/README.md

 ## Training

-*Training code is arriving soon!
+* Zero123 weights are required for training (for initialization).
+Please download them and extract them to `weights/zero123_105000.ckpt`.

-Early access training code is provided in `train.py`.
+Sample training code is provided in `train.py`.
 Please follow the evaluation tutorial above to setup the environment and pretrained  weights.
 It is recommended to directly modify `configs/mvd_train.yaml` to specify the experiment directory and set the training hyperparameters.
 We show training flags below.
 We recommend a minimum of 4 GPUs for training.

 ```shell
 $ python demo.py -c configs/mvd_train.yaml -g 4